Upload Spreadsheets with Addresses into the Address Book Map

-- – Reserved Attributes: Columns which contain Route4Me reserved attributes (i.e., address, alias, revenue, cube, priority, etc.) that are automatically recognized by the system and assigned to their corresponding user interface elements/components;
+- Reserved Attributes: Columns that contain Route4Me reserved attributes (i.e., address, alias, revenue, cube, priority, etc.) that are automatically recognized by the system and assigned to their corresponding user interface elements/components;

-- – Custom Data: Columns which contain the custom information that cannot fit into Route4Me’s predefined fields.
-To learn more about Address Book Custom Data Add-On, visit this page.
+- Custom Data: Columns that contain the custom information that cannot fit into Route4Me’s predefined fields.
+Learn more about Address Book Custom Data Add-On.

 Once you upload the spreadsheet, Route4Me processes the imported data and displays it in the corresponding window.
 Select the “Auto (attempt detection)” option for the system to automatically assign the right column titles to their corresponding reserved attributes and custom data columns.